Project

 Actions #6

-Updated by comexk about 11 years ago
+Updated by comexk over 11 years ago

 What you could to do prevent it is make the application follow platform conventions, including storing data in a separate directory as per 6448 (and possibly having an installer).